jiradeto/gsoc-summary/README.md

 ### Add support for GLSL Built-In functions
 GLSL built-in functions are functions that available for use in a shader.
-By providing a support for the GLSL built-ins, we teach GraphicsFuzz how to call functions appropriately by ensuring that the required parameters are match with the GLSL specification.
+GraphicsFuzz donates these built-ins into the unreachable statements so that they will not be actually executed.
+By providing a support for the GLSL built-ins, we teach GraphicsFuzz how to call functions appropriately by ensuring that the required function arguments are match with the GLSL specification.
 Moreover, we have to check that the built-in function being injected into a shader is compatible with the given shading language version.
 The following PRs have provided a support for the GLSL built-in functions.

 [#554](https://github.com/google/graphicsfuzz/pull/554): Add support for angle and trigonometric built-in functions